About the client

 Our client, a global mapping software and services company, is among the most distinguished innovators in the global automotive sector.
 The world’s leading auto manufacturers, including of premium and luxury makes, have recognized our client’s products and services as capable of reshaping the conventional notion of the car as we know it.

-Setting today’s and tomorrow’s automotive trends with connected cars, autonomous driving, real-time traffic services, and HD maps, our client has a lot to offer.
+Setting today’s and tomorrow’s automotive trends with connected cars, autonomous driving, real time incident reporting, and traffic services. and HD maps, our client has a lot to offer.
 However, the central focus of their automotive portfolio has always been the safety that comes with advanced navigation and driver assistance solutions.

 Our client came with the challenge

 The carmaker wanted to upgrade their legacy protocol to a newer version to comply with the latest advances in the automotive IoT sector.
 One of their main goals was to integrate live traffic data, aggregated in the cloud, from incident data providers and on-board sensors of millions of vehicles worldwide.
-With this information, vehicles could react and adapt to road conditions at distances of a hundred meters to a few kilometers.
+With this data driven tool for route planning, vehicles could react and adapt to road conditions at distances of a hundred meters to a few kilometers.
 As the core engineering partner, Intellias accepted the challenge of enhancing driving safety and comfort through ADAS functions.

 Intellias developed the solution